 Those who engage in workouts and are more active throughout their day, in general, have a higher quality of sleep than those who do not.

-You should try and create a habit for yourself of going to bed at around the same time each night.
+You should try and create a habit for yourself to going to bed at around the same time each night.
 It would be ideal if that time was before 11 PM.

 The best way to make sure you feel sleepy is to reduce any technology or bright screens (or any other overly-active activities) and instead turn to a nice relaxing book or calming music.

 And apparently, you sleep how you eat as well.
 Consuming foods that are poor in fiber leads to disturbed sleep.
 That’s why it’s a no-brainer to include foods low in carbs and high in protein and fiber in your daily diet.